tilman/hassio-addons/README.md

 You must reset you MAX!
 Devices to add it to a new Homegear installation with CUL Adapter.

 1. Put out the Batteries
-2. Wait until 60 Seconds
+2. Wait 60 Seconds
-3. Hold the 3 buttens () pressed while inserting the Batteries
+3. Hold the 3 bottuns () pressed while inserting the Batteries
+4. "rES" appears in the Display

+Wallthermostat

+1. Put out the Batteries
+2. Weit 60 Seconds
+3. Hold the 3 bottuns (Monn, BOOST OK, Minus) while inserting the Batteries
-4. In display shows "rES"
+4. "rES" appears in the Display

+Window

 ## Limitations